Huge day for Ukraine with 13 Russian tanks destroyed in latest combat losses update

 Ukraine’s latest combat losses inflicted on Russian forces were shared on Twitter:

-⚡️ The General Staff of the Armed Forces of Ukraine published data on combat losses of Russian troops as of September 29.
+⚡️ The General Staff of the Armed Forces posted a summary of the combat losses of the Russian troops as of 30 September.

-⚡️ The General Staff of the Armed Forces of Ukraine published data on combat losses of Russian troops as of September 29.
+⚡️ The General Staff of the Armed Forces posted a summary of the combat losses of the Russian troops as of 30 September.

-Ukraine also reported the destruction of six Russian UAVs, four artillery systems and 20 Armoured Personnel Vehicles.
+Ukraine also reported the destruction of eight Russian UAVs, six artillery systems and 23 Armoured Personnel Vehicles.

-According to the report by the General Staff of Ukraine’s Armed Forces, Russia continues to focus its efforts on attempts to complete the occupation of the Donetsk region and hold the occupied territories, as well as on disrupting the active actions of the Defence Forces in individual directions.
+According to the report by the General Staff of Ukraine’s Armed Forces, Russia continues to focus its efforts on attempts to fully occupy the Donetsk oblast and hold the captured territories, as well as disrupt the active actions of the Defence Forces in certain directions.

-Russia is firing at the positions of Ukraine troops along the meeting line, conducting air reconnaissance.
-It is attacking civilian infrastructure and peaceful residential neighbourhoods in violation of international humanitarian law, the laws and customs of war.
-The threat of aviation and missile attacks continues to exist throughout Ukraine.
+Russia is shelling the positions Ukraine troops along the contact line, conducting aerial reconnaissance.
+Strikes civilian infrastructure and peaceful residential areas, violating international humanitarian law, laws and customs of war.

-In the last 24 hours, Russia fired three missiles and eight air strikes, fired more than 82 bombing systems on military and civilian objects in Ukraine.

-Russian military leaders continue to take measures to compensate for manpower losses, including equipping their units at the expense of prisoners.
-According to available information, about 400 of the above-mentioned category have arrived at the educational centre in the Rostov region.
+In the Republic of Belarus, an inspection of the means of radio technical support of the airfield network began on September 21, which may indirectly indicate the possibility of using Belarusian airfields by the armed forces of the Russian federation.

+Also, there was a rotation of aviation units of the joint training center of the Air Force and Air Defense Forces of the Armed Forces of the Republic of Belarus and the Russian Federation, with the replacement of three of the four existing Su-30M multi-purpose fighters.

-To support the actions of the ground groups, Ukraine Defence Forces aviation conducted 16 strikes during the day.
+To support the actions of the land groups, the Air Force of the Ukraine Defence Forces carried out 29 strikes during the day.

-Three footholds, ten sites of weapons and military equipment, as well as three anti-aircraft missile complexes were confirmed hit.
-In addition, Ukraine air defence units, in different directions, shot down four BPLA and four X-59 guided air missiles.
+The defeat of six strongholds, twenty areas of concentration of weapons and military equipment, as well as three anti-aircraft missile systems of the enemy was confirmed.

+In addition, Ukraine air defence units shot down seven UAVs, in particular, five of Iranian production, one Mi-8 helicopter and a Su-25 attack aircraft.

 Thank you for taking the time to read this article, do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.